-- To analyze the portfolio behavior of lending of selected commercial banks. - To identify the commercial bank's strength and weakness in lending. - To analyze the status of non-performing loans. - To measure the lending performance in terms of quality, efficiency and its contribution in total profitability and income.
+- To analyze the portfolio behavior of lending of selected commercial banks. - To identify the commercial bank's strength and weakness in lending. - To evaluate the whole process of Lending.

 1.4 Significance of the Study

 Lending is one of the essential functions where the whole banking business is rested upon.
 In the context of Nepal there are less availability of research work, journals and articles in the lending policy of commercial bank.
 There are only few researches in Commercial bank especially on their lending practices.
 Few books dealing with these aspects are found but they are not sufficient.